What Cough Drops Are Safe While Breastfeeding? | Clear, Careful Choices

 Avoiding Common Pitfalls When Choosing Cough Remedies During Lactation

-Many moms accidentally pick products based on taste or marketing rather than ingredient safety—this can backfire badly!
+Many moms accidentally pick products based on taste or marketing rather than ingredient safety—this can backfire badly.

 Watch out for:

-- Cough drops labeled “extra strength” or “maximum relief”: Often contain higher doses of active drugs unsuitable for nursing mothers.
+• Cough drops labeled “extra strength” or “maximum relief”: These may contain stronger numbing agents or higher levels of active ingredients that are not necessary for simple throat irritation.

 Reading ingredient lists carefully remains key—don’t rely solely on packaging claims.